 We use information about you to manage your account and offer you other products and services we think may interest you.

-We share information about you with our sister companies to offer you products and services.
 We share information about you with other companies, like insurance companies, to offer you a wider array of jointly-offered products and services.